tangshuang/tyshemo/docs/meta.md

   // optional, function, format this property value when set
   setter: (value) => value,

-  // optional, function or boolean or string, if `required` is true, when you invoke `validate` and the value is empty, an error will be in the errors list
-  required: Boolean,
   // optional, function or boolean or string, if `readonly` is true, you will not be able to change value by using `set` (however `assign` works)
   readonly: Boolean,
   // optional, function or boolean or string, if `disabled` is true, you will not be able to change value by using `set` (however `assign` works), when you invoke `validate`, the validators will be ignored, and when you invoke `export`, the `drop` option will be set to be `true` automaticly